hirosystems/clarinet/README.md

 )
 ```

 The `callee_filter` option loosens the restriction on passing untrusted data to private functions, and instead, allows checks in a called function to propagate up to the caller.
-This is helpful, because it allows developers to define input checks in a function that can be reused.
+This is helpful, because it allows you to define input checks in a function that can be reused.

 In the example below, the private function `validate` checks its parameter.
 The public function `save` calls `validate`, and when the `callee_filter` option is enabled, that call to `validate` will count as a check for the untrusted input, `amount`, resulting in no warnings from the check-checker.